 Fried Cabbage is a fabulous side dish that is not only super easy to make but also a very quick side dish as well as being delicious.
 Think you don’t like cabbage?
 Well…think again!
 Be prepared to change your mind!
 This is one of our favorite dishes and so very adaptable.
 My family has always loved it and so have I, and not in the least for its ease of preparation.
 It is also incredibly tasty!

-Cabbage is one of those vegetables that is incredibly delicious raw as in salads/coleslaws, but once cooked it becomes either amazing or loathsome.
+Cabbage is one of those vegetables that is incredibly delicious raw as in salads/coleslaws, but once cooked it becomes either amazing, like in this cabbage rolls casserole, or loathsome.
 A lot depends on your cooking method and how long it has been cooked for.
 Fried Cabbage is the perfect way to cook it so that everyone loves it.
 I think if you hate cabbage and try this, you will be converted into a card-carrying Fried Cabbage Lover!

 WHAT DO YOU NEED TO MAKE FRIED CABBAGE